Angling regulations (rules)

 - in the Carlingford catchment, the season is from 1 April to 31 October

-- in the Bann catchment and County Antrim rivers, the season is from 1 March to 31 October (except the River Bush where the season ends on 21 October)
+- in the Bann catchment and County Antrim rivers, the season is from 1 March to 31 October - except the River Bush where the season ends on 20 October

-For pike, bream, roach, perch, tench, rudd, carp and rainbow trout fishing, there is generally no close season.
+For coarse fish such as pike, bream, roach, perch, tench, rudd, carp and rainbow trout fishing, there is generally no close season.

 Recording angling catch returns